2025-05-14

 Here’s What I’m Holding Off On

 And honestly?
-Sometimes flipping a switch is exactly the feedback I need.
+Sometimes clicking through a flow yourself is exactly the feedback you need.

-The urge to wire it all up is strong—but that doesn’t mean it’s wise.
-This environment is highly sensitive, with hardware not even fully deployed.
-Instead of overengineering a brittle pipeline, I’m focusing on:
+The urge to wire up full CI/CD automation is strong, but that doesn't mean it's wise—especially when requirements are still shifting.
+Instead of overengineering a brittle pipeline too early, I'm focusing on:

 • Clarity in every step

-This keeps things nimble and reduces rework as constraints shift.
+This keeps things nimble and reduces rework as constraints evolve.

 Wrapping It Up